Jayanth-Parthsarathy/notify/README.md

 No external libraries were used for setting up the HTTP server; the standard library was sufficient for this use case.

+It is fully dockerized with dependencies like RabbitMQ

+It also has retry with exponential backoff using multiple queues with different TTL that link up in a cycle to the main queue.

-This project also implements a Dead Letter Queue for handling messages that were not be able to be processed for some reason
+It also implements a Dead Letter Queue for handling messages that were not be able to be processed for some reason and have reached max Number of retries (currently saves these messages to a log file)

-This project is also fully dockerized with dependencies like RabbitMQ

-This project currently consists of two files:
+It currently consists of two files:

 * `cmd/consumer/consumer.go`: This is an HTTP server that exposes a /notify endpoint.
 When a request is made to this endpoint with an email and message, the server publishes the notification to the RabbitMQ queue.